rhysd/vim-clang-format/README.md

 option is not comptabile with Vim's `textwidth` feature.
 You must set `textwidth` to `0` when the `formatexpr` is set.

+- `g:clang_format#enable_fallback_style`

+When the value is 0, `-fallback-style=none` option is added on executing clang-format command.
+It means that vim-clang-format does nothing when `.clang-format` is not found.
+The default value is 1.

 ## Vimrc Example

 ```vim